linrunner/tlp-doc/developers/dependencies.rst

     Provides `smartctl` used to show hard disk drive SMART data in :command:`tlp-stat -d`.

+tuned - *conflicts*
+    A power management tool that essentially works on the same tunables as TLP.

 tp-smapi - *optional*
     External kernel modules providing battery charge thresholds and recalibration for ThinkPads before model year 2011 as well as specific :command:`tlp-stat -b`